cssstats/core/README.md

 - `getPropertyResets()` - method that returns an object with the number of times margin or padding is reset for each property
 - `getUniquePropertyCount(property)` - method that returns the number of unique values for the given property
 - `getPropertyValueCount(property, value)` - method that returns the number of times a declaration occurs for the given property and value
+- `getVendorPrefixed(property, value)` - method that returns an array of declarations with vendor prefixed properties

 #### `mediaQueries` object